 - EITHER 2 Varicella (Chicken Pox) vaccines OR the date (year) the student had the disease

-What immunizations are graduate students and Professional and Continuing Education students required to provide and is the COVID vaccine required?
+What immunizations are graduate students and Professional and Continuing Education students required to provide?

-All students are required to provide proof of COVID vaccine and/or COVID boosters.
-Most graduate and Professional and Continuing Education programs do not have additional immunization requirements but please check with your program for specific requirements.
+Most graduate and Professional and Continuing Education programs do not have immunization requirements but please check with your program for specific requirements.

 When are Health Forms due?

 If you are entering UVM during the fall semester, Immunization forms (printed and online) and the online Health History Form are due no later than June 15.